 Official College Board tests are the gold standard when it comes to test prep materials.
 Here, you’ll find free links to all the official New SAT practice tests, essays, answer keys, and scoring instructions, along with tips and strategies on how to use them.

-You might notice, however, that there’s not much official prep material available.
+You might notice, however, that there’s a limit to how much free official prep is available.
 If you’re looking for more legitimate practice problems to work with, you’ll find helpful alternatives to the official practice tests towards the end.

 Free Official New SAT Practice Tests

 These following tests are the only free official practice tests for the redesigned SAT.
 If you need preparatory material, these practice tests are the best things you can use.